 Or, better to say, how I got to Kutna Hora from Prague.
 I must say, it was quite an adventure.

 I searched for ways to get to Kutna Hora, and in many cases it was advised to take the train there.
 I have read somewhere that there are buses departing from Haje bus station (end of red subway line C, and I have no idea what company operates the route), and Regiojet buses from Florenc, but I checked their website, and they don’t go there.
 Finally, I settled with the thought of taking the train.
-When I tried to buy the tickets online on my phone, only the first page was in English, the rest was in Czech that I do not understand.
-I gave up and went to the train station hoping someone can explain me how to get there.
+When I tried to buy the tickets online using my phone, only the first page was in English, the rest was in Czech that I do not understand.
+I gave up and went to the train station hoping someone would explain me how to get there.

 But before I proceed, there is something you should know.
 Basically, one can say that there are three train stations in Kutna Hora: